Authentication methods

 External: based on third-party Identity Providers (IdP).

-Enabling / Disabling authentication methods
+Enable / Disable authentication methods

-Enrollment: controls whether users can register the authentication method.
+Allow registration | Controls whether users can register the authentication method

-Enrollment is only available for internal methods.
-For external methods, the authentication methods are directly enrolled on the IDP.
+This is only available for internal methods.
+For external methods, the authentication methods are directly registered on the IdP. |

 Add an authentication method